carlodavid012/exploring-depression-on-twitter/README.md

 ### Dataset

 We scraped data from Twitter using the [Twint](https://github.com/twintproject/twint).
-The dataset contains about 114,728 tweets  which roughly 100 self-identify as having been clinically diagnosed with depression (by virtue of having publicly tweeted “I was diagnosed with depression” or similar, with manual validation of tweets to check sarcasm/jokes and to remove automated tweets.
+The dataset contains about 114,728 tweets  which roughly 100 self-identify as having been diagnosed with depression (users who publicly tweeted “I was diagnosed with depression” or similar), with manual validation of tweets to check sarcasm/jokes and to remove automated tweets.
 We only scraped tweets from users near Manila to contextualized depression in the Philippines.